 - Blood test

-- Stool antigen test: GI Pathogen Screen with H. pylori Antigen-BioHealth Kit
+- Stool antigen test: GI Pathogen Screen with H. pylori Antigen-BioHealth Kit or self-order GI-MAP

 Notes about testing: blood tests are also available for antibodies to H. pylori, but they may always differentiate between past and current infections.
 Conventional doctors may recommend an H. pylori breath test, but this will be positive only in severe cases.
 I prefer the stool antigen test which can uncover many low-grade infections as well.